hermonochy/Rescueland/The Planet File.md

 *SPDX-License-Identifier: CC-BY-NC-SA-4.0*

 This file presents a brief summary of the major planets, listed according to their distance from Rescueland.
+Note that it does not encompass every planet, as doing so would exceed the processing capabilities of all the computers on Earth.

 ## Keys